Safety ratings (from Waka Kotahi NZ Transport Agency)

 Over time, older Leaf batteries lose their ability to hold their charge.

-NOTE: This level of degradation is only in pre-2018 (older shape) Leafs.
+In older (pre-2018) Leafs, this degradation is around 2-3% per year.
 Newer Leafs are not showing the same linear drop in health.

-State of Health (SoH) is the most important consideration when buying a Leaf (more so than km’s traveled).
+State of Health (SoH) is an important consideration when buying a Leaf (more so than km’s traveled).

 SoH cannot be read on a Nissan Leaf without using some extra kit; however, the dashboard displays the number of bars that correlate to SoH and, therefore range.